SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-\paragraphb{Secure replay of requests on \liii failure} On an \liii server failure, requests that were in-flight at the failed \liii server would be lost, which can then be retried by the \lii servers.
-Note that such retries can cause duplicate requests being sent to the KV store.
-Since the duplicate requests are to uniformly accessed ciphertext keys, it may seem like they do not reveal any distribution-sensitive information.
-However, repeating the requests in exactly the same order (or a correlated order) introduces a subtle security vulerability.
-Specifically, when an \liii server fails, \lii tail servers repeat buffered requests (which are uniform random) and redistribute them to different \liii servers.
-If the order of these requests is exactly the same as before, an adversary can identify the sequences of repeated requests and correlate them to the the \lii server that generated those requests.
-Moreover, the adversary can also map the specific ciphertext keys managed by a particular \lii server, revealing distribution sensitive information similar to the two-layer approach described in \S\ref{ssec:static}.
-To prevent this leakage, \name \textit{randomly shuffles} buffered requests before repeating them --- we prove in\iffullversion ~Appendix~\ref{app:proofs}\else~\cite{suppl}\fi~ how this ensures security under \liii server failures.
+On an \liii server failure, queries that were in-flight at the failed \liii server would be lost, which can then be retried by the \lii servers.
+Note that such retries can cause duplicate queries being sent to the KV store.
+Since the duplicate queries are to uniformly accessed ciphertext keys, it may seem like they do not reveal any distribution-sensitive information.
+However, repeating the queries in exactly the same order (or a correlated order) introduces a subtle security vulnerability.
+Specifically, when an \liii server fails, \lii tail servers repeat buffered queries (which are uniform random) and redistribute them to different \liii servers.
+If the order of these queries is exactly the same as before, an adversary can identify the sequences of repeated queries and correlate them to the \lii server that generated those queries.
+Moreover, the adversary can also map the specific ciphertext keys corresponding to the plaintext keys managed by a particular \lii server, revealing distribution sensitive information.
+To prevent this leakage, \name \textit{randomly shuffles} buffered queries before repeating them---we formally prove in\iffullversion ~Appendix~\ref{app:proofs}\else~\cite{suppl}\fi~ how this ensures security under \liii server failures.

-\paragraphb{Ensuring read-write consistency on \liii failure} Recall that the \liii proxy performs a read followed by a write for all requests.
-For read requests (fake or real), the write simply writes back the value read from the KV store, \ie, a \textit{fake} write.
-This can lead to consistency issues during failure of \liii servers --- fake in-flight write requests sent by a failed \liii server prior to failure could be delayed by the network and overwrite a real write request sent by the new \liii proxy server responsible for the same ciphertext key.
-To address this issue, after an \liii failure, the \lii servers delay repeating buffered requests for a fixed amount of time to allow potential in-flight requests from the failed \liii server to get delivered to the KV store.
-We select the wait time at \lii servers long enough to ensure \textit{all} in-flight requests are propagated to the KV store.
+Recall that the \liii server performs a read followed by a write for all queries.
+For read queries (fake or real), the write simply writes back the value read from the KV store, \ie, a \textit{fake} write.
+This can lead to consistency issues during failure of \liii servers---fake in-flight write queries sent by a failed \liii server prior to failure could be delayed by the network and overwrite a real write query sent by the new \liii proxy server responsible for the same ciphertext key.
+To address this issue, after an \liii failure, the \lii servers delay repeating buffered queries for a fixed amount of time to allow potential in-flight queries from the failed \liii server to get delivered to the KV store.
+We select the wait time at \lii servers long enough to ensure \textit{all} in-flight queries are propagated to the KV store.